 - Institutions And Institutionalisms

 - Comparative Political Behavior

 - Political Conflict

 - Identity, Ethnicity, Culture, and Religion

 If you choose one Political Economy list, you may not also choose the other.
 You may, with the field chair's permission and faculty supervision, design your own topic to substitute for one of the nine above.

 III.
 Area Studies

 In Part III, you must demonstrate competence in applying the literature on one topic to your region of specialization.
 Again, you should not expect to have a choice of topics in this section.
 Therefore, you should be prepared to answer an area-specific question on any of your three topics.
 You will also be asked to specify three countries in your chosen area that you will know particularly well.
-You must consult with relevant faculty to draw up a reading list on one of the following geographic areas:
+Appropriate readings for this part of the exam must be developed by each student in consultation with relevant faculty.
+You may consult the following past reading lists as you construct your own.